soofstad/Cheat-Sheets/README.md

 # My Cheat-sheets
-An encyclopedia for those who _"actually know this"_
+An 'oppslagsverk' for those who have done these kind of stuff before
 <style>
     a   {font-size:1.5em}
 </style>